20 Countries by Most People Living with HIV-AIDS

 14. Ukraine

-Ukraine is the biggest country in Europe and the European Sovereign State.
+Ukraine is the biggest country in Europe and the largest Sovereign state in Europe.
 It has a high death rate and a low birth rate.
-Ukraine has one of the world’s fastest increasing HIV/AIDS epidemics.
+Ukraine has one of the world’s fastest-growing HIV/AIDS epidemics.
 According to UNAIDS, 685,000 individuals were infected with HIV/AIDS.

 Ukraine flag